 Additional Income to Consider in Child Support Cases

-In addition to the type of income described above, there are some forms of income that are non-recurring, but which the court should consider in its calculation, including:
+In addition to the type of income described above, there are some forms of income that are non-recurring, but that the court should consider in its calculation, including:

 - Lottery winnings

 - Life insurance proceeds

 Certain amounts, such as taxes or other legally obligated payments paid by either parent are deducted from the income figure.
 The court can also take into consideration expenses such as childcare and healthcare expenses in making its calculation of support, as well as other anticipated costs, such as extraordinary educational expenses for the children.

 If the court determines that the child support payment based on the established statutory guidelines are for some reason unjust or inappropriate, the judge retains the discretion to establish his or her own child support obligation, just as long as reasons why the amount ordered is both fair and appropriate are provided.

 At Jason M. Barbara & Associates, P.C., our Nassau County child support lawyers understand situations where inconsistent income may create a hardship for either parent, such as after the loss of a job or when one parent gets a new job.
 In these cases, a modification is necessary to adjust support payments.

 Under New York law, either parent may seek a modification when they experience the following: